dianamontalion/as-astro/src/content/post/communication-patterns-decoupling.md

 tags:
   - communication patterns
 ---

-> *Reducing coupling doesn’t necessarily reduce the risk of making a mistake when changing a single element.
-Reducing coupling reduces the number of elements changing at once and reduces the chances that you’ll miss one of the elements that need to change in sync.
+> "Reducing coupling doesn’t necessarily reduce the risk of making a mistake when changing a single element.
+Reducing coupling reduces the number of elements changing at once and reduces the chances that you’ll miss one of the elements that need to change in sync."
-> -- Kent Beck*
+> -- Kent Beck

 This series:

 - [Intro](/communication-patterns-intro)
 - **Decoupling**
 - [Integration](communication-patterns-integration)